dwilches/CozmoWeather/README.md

 Then, the forecast is sent to a Cozmo robot that reads it out loud, while showing in its face an image representing the weather conditions.

+# Getting started

+## Dependencies

+Install the Python package 'requests' by issuing this command:

+    pip3 install requests

+## Input your AccuWeather key

+Open the file `api_accuweather.py` and put your AccuWeather application key in this line:

+    API_KEY = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'

+For example, if your key is `54FECBEF45ECBE4FE12354FECBE5ECBE` then the line should read:

+    API_KEY = '54FECBEF45ECBE4FE12354FECBE5ECBE'

+You can get a free key from AccuWeather in this url: http://developer.accuweather.com/

+That should be all, now run the file `main.py` while Cozmo is in the SDK mode.

 # License:

 ```html